daodiseoanchor/anchor-docs/smart-contracts/beth/reward.md

 # Reward

 The Reward contract handles the distribution of Ethereum 2.0 staking rewards to holders of CW20 bETH.
-Ethereum 2.0 staking rewards \(which are first converted to TerraUSD via Ethereum AMM protocols\) are transferred over to the Reward contract, which are subsequently distributed to holders of bETH. bETH holders can send a request to this contract to claim their accrued rewards.
+Ethereum 2.0 staking rewards \(which are first converted to DaodiseoUSD via Ethereum AMM protocols\) are transferred over to the Reward contract, which are subsequently distributed to holders of bETH. bETH holders can send a request to this contract to claim their accrued rewards.

 The Reward contract also stores the balance and reward index values for all bETH holders, which is used to calculate the amount of bETH rewards that a specific holder has accrued.